 - Double counting of cost and benefits must be avoided – Sometimes though each of benefits or costs are seen as a distinct feature, they might be producing the same economic value, resulting in the dual counting of elements.
 Hence these need to be avoided

-Discounting costs and benefits: A key factor in the Cost-benefit analysis
+Discounting Costs and Benefits: A key factor in the Cost-benefit analysis

 Costs and benefits of projects analyzed are usually realized over a large time span and not in the short-term.
 While the costs and benefits remain the same, the value of money changes over time mainly due to inflationary trends.
-The value of a cost or benefit in the future may not be in tune with the actual worth of that cost or benefit in present period.
+The value of a cost or benefit in the future may not be in tune with the actual worth of that cost or benefit in the present period.
 Therefore, it is essential to discount the future values of costs and benefits happening over time to the present values.

 The formula used to calculate the present value of a future cost or benefit in monetary terms is: